Intel Xe: Architecture

 Intel Xe expands upon the microarchitectural overhaul introduced in Gen 11 with a full refactor of the instruction set architecture.
 While Xe is a family of architectures, each variant has significant differences from each other as these are made with their targets in mind.
 The Xe GPU family consists of Xe-LP, Xe-HP, Xe-HPC, and Xe-HPG sub-architectures.

 Unlike previous Intel graphics processing units which used the Execution Unit (EU) as a compute unit, Xe-HPG and Xe-HPC use the Xe-core.
 This is similar to an Xe-LP subslice.
 An Xe-core contains vector and matrix arithmetic logic units, which are referred to as vector and matrix engines.
 Other components include L1 cache and other hardware.

 Xe-LP (Low Power)

-Xe-LP is the low power variant of the Xe architecture.
+Xe-LP is the low power variant of the Xe architecture with removed support for FP64.
 Xe-LP is present as integrated graphics for 11th-generation Intel Core and the Iris Xe MAX mobile dedicated GPU (codenamed DG1), as well as in the H3C XG310 Intel Server GPU (codenamed SG1).
 Compared to its predecessor, Xe-LP includes new features such as Sampler Feedback, Dual Queue Support, DirectX12 View Instancing Tier2, and AV1 8-bit and 10-bit fixed-function hardware decoding.